payu-india/CMS-Chatbot/docs/getting started/introduction/index.md

 # What is a payment gateway?

-A payment gateway is a technology used by merchants to accept debit or credit card, UPI, wallets, EMI, etc. for purchases made by customers.
+A payment gateway is a technology used by merchants to accept debit or credit card, UPI, wallets, EMI, etc. For purchases made by customers.

 # Benefits

 * Safer, faster, smoother transactions that give customers peace of mind.
 * Secure and protect customers from frauds.
 * Improves user experience, saves time, and empowers your customers.
 * Enables you to accept multiple payment types and cards securely
 * Reduces declined payments with real time transactions.